rcbops/rackspace_privatecloud_jobs/sre-operational-fabric.md

 The ideal candidate will have the following (**not** hard requirements):

-- Experience defining and operating production systems that run at scale
+- Experience defining, developing, deploying, and operating systems that run at scale
-- Experience developing and deploying applications at scale
 - Experience working on distributed teams
 - Experience with 0DD CI/CD on Kubernetes using Helm
-- Experience with multiple cloud computing technologies (e.g. AWS, GCP, OpenStack)
+- Experience with multiple cloud computing technologies (e.g. GCP, OpenStack)
-- Experience with multiple programming paradigms (i.e. declarative, functional, imperative, object-oriented)
-- A polyglot (e.g. Python, Go, Haskell)
+- Experience working in a polyglot environment (e.g. Python + Go + CoffeScript)
-- Good working knowledge of network security and secure coding fundamentals (e.g. auditing, authentication, authorization, confidentiality, integrity, availability, input safety)
+- Good working knowledge of network security and secure coding fundamentals
-- Good working knowledge of messaging technologies (e.g. RabbitMQ, Kafka)
+- Good working knowledge of technologies supporting event-sourced architecture (e.g. Kafka)
 - Good working knowledge of document, relational, and time-series databases (e.g. Mongo, MySQL, Influx)
-- Good working knowledge of monitoring technologies (e.g. Prometheus, TICK)
+- Good working knowledge of monitoring technologies (e.g. Prometheus, Telegraf)
-- Excellent written and verbal skills

 ## Additional Info